 Procedures for Student Support (Advisement and Office) Hours Procedures

 KeanWISE will be open to receive Spring 2021 Office Hours beginning Friday, December 18.
-Spring 2021 office hours are required to be entered via KeanWISE by Wednesday, August 26.
-If you have difficulty entering your office hours, contact the Office of Computer and Information Services (OCIS) at (908) 737-6000 for assistance.
+Spring 2021 office hours are required to be entered via KeanWISE by Wednesday, January 13.
+If you have difficulty entering your office hours, contact OCIS at (908) 737-6000 for assistance.